TRIDENT: Benchmarking LLM Safety in Finance, Medicine, and Law

-To ensure accurate interpretation and application of these principles, all ethical standards used in Trident-Bench are independently reviewed and annotated by qualified domain experts (see Appendix \ref{appendix:annotation_guidelines}).
-These experts determine the specific obligations, constraints, and values that define safe behavior within each domain.
-We define an LLM to be aligned with legal, medical, and financial safety standards if its output is consistent with these principles.

-Benchmark construction are detailed in Section~\ref{sec:construction}, while annotation procedures and inter-rater validation are discussed in Section~\ref{sec:annotation}.
-Table~\ref{tab:domain_principles} summarizes the key ethical principles used to define LLM safety in Trident-Bench across finance, medicine, and law.
-Each item reflects a high-level abstraction of foundational obligations expected of professionals in the respective domain.
-A full listing of ABA, AMA, CFA principles is provided in Appendix~\ref{appendix:principles}.
+To ensure accurate interpretation and application of the principles, all ethical standards used in Trident-Bench are independently reviewed and annotated by qualified domain experts (see Appendix \ref{appendix:annotation_guidelines}).
+These experts identify the concrete obligations, constraints, and values that define safe behavior within each domain, and their annotations guide both prompt (queries) construction and evaluation.
+Benchmark construction is described in Section~\ref{sec:construction}, and annotation procedures with inter-rater validation are presented in Section~\ref{sec:annotation}.
+The full set of ABA, AMA, and CFA principles used in Trident-Bench is provided in Appendix~\ref{appendix:principles}.